Dark-Heresy/front-end/CONTRIBUTING.md

 If you add some assets, [checkout the list of extensions](.gitattributes) and add the new ones into Git LFS if necessary.
 You can read the [documentation](https://github.com/git-lfs/git-lfs/wiki/Tutorial) of Git LFS if you do not understand this.

+## Styles

+### Variables naming convention

+#### Internal variables

+Some variables like colors should never be used directly during the development inside classes or components.
+This is not recommended because it could leads to a painful experience during an UI breaking change.

+These internal variables should then be prefixed with an "_"

+Example: $_color-white